 Being approved as income-eligible can be tricky because so many things are included in the figure.
 Plus, the income limits are different depending on where you live.
 Let’s start with two examples of the difference in income limits from opposite sides of the country.

 If you were looking to buy a house in the rural areas of Buffalo, N.Y., with a USDA moderate guaranteed loan and a four-person household, you could have an income of $77,850.
-For families of five or more, that figures goes up to $102,750.
+For families of five or more, that figure goes up to $102,750.

-Moderate income typically means you make 115 percent or less of the median income for your geographic region.
+According to the USDA loan program, moderate-income typically means you make 115 percent or less of the median income for your geographic region.
 As a basic example, if families average $50,000 per year in your area, your family can make up to $57,500 per year and still be eligible.

 Income limits vary widely and tend to rise significantly around major metro areas.